Study Programmes Bachelor en Sciences sociales et éducatives

 Failure to attend the interview will result in automatic rejection of the application.

-The cover letter and the essay are the central elements of your application.
+The cover letter is the central element of your application.
 This is your opportunity to explain why you want to study social work and for us to assess whether your expectations the reality of the programme